top of page

 Keybo Taylor

-Sheriff Keybo Taylor was elected on November 3, 2020.
+Sheriff Keybo Taylor was elected on November 3, 2020, and took office on January 1, 2021.
 A native of Lawrenceville, Georgia, Sheriff Taylor joined the Gwinnett County Police Department in 1983.
-His 40 years of law enforcement experience included undercover investigations that encompassed the Criminal Investigations Division and the Special Investigations Section.
-By 1994, Sheriff Taylor was assigned to the FBI Drug Task Force.
-He continued his career as a supervisor in the Uniform Division and served as a supervisor in Special Operations (COPS Program) and Criminal Investigations (Narcotics Squad).
-In 2000, Sheriff Taylor was promoted to Lieutenant and served as Unit Commander leading the Gwinnett County Drug Task Force.
-By 2007, he received his appointment to Major and managed both the East and South precincts.
-Sheriff Taylor credits a significant portion of his career advancement to his educational and professional development.
-He holds a bachelor’s degree in criminal justice from Mercer University and a master’s degree in public administration from Columbus State University.
-Sheriff Taylor has received the Intermediate, Advanced, Supervision, and Management certifications through the Georgia Peace Officer Standards and Training Council (POST).
-He is also a Certified General Post Instructor, a graduate of the Georgia Law Enforcement Command College Class X, a graduate of the DEA Drug Unit Command Academy, and a certified Crisis Intervention Trainer.
-Sheriff Taylor took office on January 1, 2021.
-As a former youth football coach, Sheriff Taylor continues to enjoy mentoring the youth about positive decision-making through sports.
-He also makes it a priority to spend family time with his three children and eight grandchildren.
+With over 30 years of law enforcement experience, he has been involved in undercover investigations within the Criminal Investigations Division and the Special Investigations Section.
+In 1994, he was assigned to the FBI Drug Task Force.
+He later served as a supervisor in both the Uniform Division and Special Operations (COPS Program), as well as in the Criminal Investigations (Narcotics Squad) Unit.
+In 2000, Sheriff Taylor was promoted to Lieutenant and became the Unit Commander, leading the Gwinnett County Drug Task Force.
+By 2007, he had advanced to the position of Major, managing both the East and South precincts.
+Sheriff Taylor attributes much of his career advancement to his dedication to education and professional development.
+He holds a Bachelor of Administration in Criminal Justice from Mercer University and a Master of Public Administration from Columbus State University.
+Additionally, he has received Intermediate, Advanced, Supervision, and Management Certifications through the Georgia Peace Officer Standards and Training Council (POST).
+He is also a Certified General Post Instructor, a Georgia Law Enforcement Command College Class #10 graduate from the DEA Drug Unit Command Academy, and a certified Crisis Intervention Trainer.
+As a former youth football coach, he enjoys mentoring adolescents and fostering positive behavior by using sports as a platform for growth and teamwork.
+He also prioritizes quality time with his three children and eight grandchildren.

 Cleo Atwater